Classification of Group Actions Extended to Symplectic Deformation Quantizations

 \subsection{Computational Tools}

-In this section we will provide some tools that should aid in the concrete computation of the pointed set $\CH^1\left(\Gamma,\GZ\right)$ of equivalence classes of extended group actions.
+In this section we will provide some tools that should aid in the concrete computation of the pointed sets $\CH^1\left(\Gamma;\GZ\right)$ of equivalence classes of extended group actions.
 The main burden of proof will be in showing that there exists a surjective map $\mathbb{D}$ from $\G$ to $Z^1(M)\hhbar$ (formal power series of closed one forms).
-This will provide the diagram with exact columns and exact rows
+This will provide the commuting diagram

-where $T^1_\hbar(M):=\bigslant{\CH^1(M,\C)}{\CH^1(M,\Z)}\oplus\hbar \CH^1(M)\hhbar$.
-This matches well with the appearance of $\hbar T^1_\hbar(M)$ as a parametrization of equivalence classes of certain formal representations and equivalence classes of certain formal connections in \cite{repline}.
-Note that although we will be working with non-Abelian cohomology we still obtain (truncated) exact sequences from short exact sequences of coefficient groups (see section 2.7 of\cite{NAC}).
-In the last section we will show how one can exploit this diagram to compute $\CH^1(\Gamma,\GZ)$.
+which has exact columns and exact rows and where This matches well with the appearance of $\hbar T^1_\hbar(M)$ as a parametrization of equivalence classes of certain formal representations and equivalence classes of certain formal connections in \cite{repline}.
+Note that, although we will be working with non-Abelian cohomology, we still obtain (truncated) exact sequences from short exact sequences of coefficient groups (see section 2.7 of \cite{NAC}).
+In the following section we will show how one can exploit this diagram to compute $\CH^1(\Gamma;\GZ)$.

 \begin{notation} From now on we will identify $\Ker\nabla$ with the deformation quantization $\AH$.
-We will often also use the identification $\mathcal{Z}\simeq C^\infty\left(M\right)\hhbar$.
+We will often implicitly identify $\mathcal{Z}\simeq C^\infty\left(M\right)\hhbar$.
 For elements of graded algebras (or invertibles of graded algebras) a subscript will always refer to the degree in this section. \end{notation} \begin{lemma} We have the following short exact sequence of sheaves of groups

 \end{lemma} \begin{proof}

 \leavevmode